raccodes09/aloe-living/README.md

 ## Deployment

 ## Credits

 ### Content

-Code from social media links was taken from CI Love Running project
+Code from social media links was taken from CI Love Running project.

-Code from hero image zoom was taken from CI Love Running project
+Code from hero image zoom was taken from CI Love Running project.

+Portion of code from article in CSS tricks regarding media queries.

 ### Media

-Hero image taken from Pexels
+Hero image taken from Pexels.
+Video taken from Forever Living YouTube page.